AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 ===

-In addition to calling PSIOPT to solve or optimize a single problem at a time, we provide the capability to optimize multiple different problems in parallel using the Jet tool.
+In addition to calling PSIOPT to solve or optimize a single problem at a time, we provide the capability to optimize multiple different problems in parallel using the :code:`Jet` tool.
 This can allow you to more efficiently tackle throughput oriented workloads from within a single python process in just a few lines of code, without having to resort to multiprocessing libraries.
 There are two ways to do this.
 In the first method, demonstrated below, we construct a python list of fully configured phases or optimal control problems (or both) as we normally would, but rather than running solve or optimize on each individually, we specify the algorithm we would like Jet to invoke using :code:`.setJetJobMode("")`.
 These options correspond to the methods we have already covered.
-Having set the Job mode, we add the objects a list and then pass the list to the :code:`Jet.map()` function along with the number of threads we want to use, and a bool specifying whether we want to print the console scroll.
+Having set the job mode, we add the objects a list and then pass the list to the :code:`Jet.map()` function along with the number of threads we want to use, and a bool specifying whether we want to print the console scroll.
 After solving all the problems, the function returns the list phases/optimal control problems.
 We can then access each element object to get the solved trajectories as we normally would.